Train Hopping Charlottesville

-We paced the tracks for hours, evading the malevolent fire in the sky, walking south of the Amtrak station.
+We paced the tracks for hours, evading the malevolent fire in the sky, walking south to the Amtrak station.
 Nothing stopped on that lonely Sunday, but a few Amtrak commuter trains, as we roamed towards Wild Wings Cafe.
-Our packs slung heavily over our shoulders while our hunger began to diminish to an empty pit of desires, unreachable, yet disgustingly gratifying.
-I reminisced to the days of high school wrestling, and cutting weight, the discipline involved in starving yourself.
+My pack slung heavily over my shoulders while my hunger began to diminish to an empty pit of desires, unreachable, yet disgustingly gratifying.
+I reminisced to the days of high school wrestling, and cutting weight, the discipline involved in starving myself.
 Pain and suffering was merely weakness leaving my body, hunger was no different.

 Dumpster food was not always an appetizing smorgasbord of five-star eating, but we needed nutrients; we needed energy; and we needed to eat.
 We only lived off remnants of peanut butter for so long until giving into food at the top of trash bins or dumpsters.
 A bun and half-eaten nachos curbed our hunger briefly, as we sat north of the Amtrak station.
 A signal mast stood tall by the curvature of glinting steel and we stumbled upon the hop out.
 Broken 40’s piled high by the trackside in mounds of shattered glass with discarded articles of clothing, empty packs of smokes and other trash left by home bums, crackheads and lazy riders.